Mike325/alpine-ghost/README.md

 - PROD_MAIL_PORT: Port of the SMTP server (defaults to 25, not needed with PROD_MAIL_SERVICE)
 - PROD_MAIL_IGNORE_TLS: Ignore server support for STARTTLS (defaults to false)
 - PROD_MAIL_DEBUG: Output client and server messages to console

+#### Database ENV VARIABLES

+- DEV_DB_CLIENT: Client of the Development database; sqlite3 (default) or mysql
+- DEV_DB_HOST: Hostname of the Development database server (not needed with sqlite3)
+- DEV_DB_USER: Username for the Development database (default root, not needed with sqlite3)
+- DEV_DB_PASS: Password for the Development database (default "blank", not needed with sqlite3)
+- DEV_DB_NAME: Name of the Development database (default ghost, not needed with sqlite3)
+- DEV_DB_PORT: Port of the Development database's host (default 3306 for mysql, not needed with sqlite3)

+- PROD_DB_CLIENT: Client of the Production database; sqlite3 (default) or mysql
+- PROD_DB_HOST: Hostname of the Production database server (not needed with sqlite3)
+- PROD_DB_USER: Username for the Production database (default root, not needed with sqlite3)
+- PROD_DB_PASS: Password for the Production database (default "blank", not needed with sqlite3)
+- PROD_DB_NAME: Name of the Production database (default ghost, not needed with sqlite3)
+- PROD_DB_PORT: Port of the Production database's host (default 3306 for mysql, not needed with sqlite3)

 ## Getting Started